yugabyte/yugabyte-db/docs/content/latest/benchmark/scalability/scaling-queries-ycql.md

 #### 50-node cluster — CPU and memory during the write benchmark

 Note that these writes are the logical writes that the application issued.
-Each write is replicated three times internally by the database using the [Raft protocol](https://raft.github.io/) since the replication factor (RF) is `3`.
+Each write is replicated three times internally by the database using the [Raft consensus protocol](https://raft.github.io/) based on the replication factor (RF) of `3`.

 ![CPU usage](/images/benchmark/scalability/cpu-usage-writes-ycql.png)

 ## Next steps

-If you follow the same steps outlined above, you can visit our [YugabyteDB workload generator](https://github.com/yugabyte/yb-sample-apps) GitHub repository to try out more experiments on your own local setups.
+By following the same steps outlined above, you can visit our [YugabyteDB workload generator](https://github.com/yugabyte/yb-sample-apps) GitHub repository to try out more experiments on your own local setups.
 After you set up a local cluster and test your favorite application, share your feedback and suggestions with the [YugabyteDB Slack community](yugabyte-db.slack.com).